|

 Equation of Circles

 A circle in the plane can be defined by its center and its radius.
 The equation of a circle with center C(a, b) and radius r is formulated as follows: (x – a)² + (y – b)² = r².
-This equation expresses all coordinates (x, y) that determine the points of the circle.
-Circles have specific geometric properties that are essential in various applications.
+This equation expresses all the coordinates (x, y) that determine the points of the circle.
+Circles have specific geometric properties that are essential in varied applications.

 Practical Application of Equations